theodric/assaultbot/README.md

 Based on tweepy.

 You will need to edit the script and insert your Twitter API details.
-Also be sure to install the required libraries.
+Also be sure to install the required libraries using the provided requirements file.

 ```bash
 pip install -r requirements.txt